MON - FRI 8AM - 5PM

 • Ignoring the oil level: During the break-in period, generators can consume more oil than usual.
 Regularly check the oil level and top it up as necessary.
 Running your generator with insufficient oil can cause severe damage to the engine.

 • Overloading the generator too quickly: Gradually increasing the load on your generator is crucial during the break-in period.
-If you put too much load on it too soon, you risk causing damage to the engine.

 • Not allowing the generator to cool down before refueling: Fueling a hot generator can be dangerous and may lead to accidents.
 Always let your generator cool down before adding fuel.